The San Diego Museum of Art: Collections

-The Museum's collections are encyclopedic in nature, with pieces ranging in date from 5000 BC to 2012 AD.
+The museum's collections are encyclopedic in nature, with pieces ranging in date from 5000 BC to 2012 AD.
 The museum's strength is in Spanish works by Murillo, Zurbarán, Cotán, Ribera and El Greco.
 Much of the museum's old master collection was donated by sisters Anne, Amy, and Irene Putnam.
 The museum's first major acquisition was the 1939 purchase of Francisco Goya's El Marques de Sofraga, which had belonged to a private family collection until that time and had never before been on public exhibition.
 The Putnam sisters provided financial backing for the purchase.
 The following year, director Reginald Poland acquired a portrait by Giovanni Bellini for the museum's collection.
 Then in 1941 the museum purchased a Diego Velázquez portrait of the Infanta Margarita of Spain, which was possibly a study for a larger portrait of her in Vienna.
 Other major benefactors during the museum's first quarter century were Archer M. Huntington and Mr. and Mrs. Henry Timken, whose small art collection is housed in the nearby Timken Museum of Art, established in 1965.
 In 2012, the Museum of Art received 48 German Expressionist paintings, drawings and prints from a range of artists, including Otto Dix, Egon Schiele, Alexej von Jawlensky, Gabriele Münter and Gustav Klimt from the collection of Vance E. Kondon and his wife Elisabeth Giesberger.

 The museum houses works by Italian masters Giorgione, Giambattista Pittoni, Giotto, Veronese, Luini and Canaletto.
 Works by Rubens, Hals and van Dyck represent the Northern European School.
-The museum regularly hosts touring exhibits and has lately been working to display its standard collection in new ways, including an upstairs gallery discussing information which can be gathered by looking on the back of the canvas.
+The museum regularly hosts touring exhibits and has lately been working to display its standard collection in new ways, including an upstairs gallery discussing information that can be gathered by looking at the back of the canvas.
 The exhibition is complemented with a large collection of images, including portraits, Arnold Newman's work, and Mexican landscapes from the early twentieth century.

 Collection highlights

 Special exhibitions

 Important special exhibitions that the museum has hosted include The Precious Legacy (1984).

+In 2024, the exhibit "Wonders of Creation: Art, Science, and Innovation in the Islamic World" features works spanning 13 centuries that show the intersection of art and science.

 Contemporary art programming

-In 2010, The San Diego Museum of Art in conjunction with the Agitprop gallery created The Summer Salon Series.
+In 2010, the San Diego Museum of Art in conjunction with the Agitprop gallery, created The Summer Salon Series.
 The program, curated by Alexander Jarman and David White, featured local emerging artists who presented and performed temporary art works and workshops in direct response to the Toulouse-Lautrec exhibition.
 Each of the ten presentations involved Contemporary Artists' responses to the Modern Art on display in the museum.